zgrossbart/jdd/README.md

 ### Why don't you use HTTPS?

 The short answer is that we don't need to.
 HTTPS protects the traffic being sent between your browser and a server so nobody in the middle can see it.
 JSONDiff doesn't send any data so there's nothing to protect.

+### What data does JSONDiff send back over the Internet?

+It sends nothing.
+It just loads the open source files it needs to run and never sends any of the JSON data it is comparing anywhere.

 ### That still doesn't feel secure enough